MaxPioPio/VolumeLighting/README.md

 <p align="center"><img src="app.jpg" width="90%" /><br></p>

 # VolumeLighting
 This software is a simple renderer for volumetric data - e.g. from CT or MRT scans - with an approximization for global lighting and scattering phenomenons.
+The only dependencies are [CMake 3.1.1](https://cmake.org/) or newer, [Qt5](https://www.qt.io/) and OpenGL 4.0.
 It is roughly based on techniques for texture based volume rendering as proposed in:

 > *Real-time Volume Graphics*, Engel et. al. 2006 \
 > *Acceleration Techniques for GPU-based Volume Rendering*, [Krüger et. al. 2003](http://www.in.tum.de/en/cg/research/publications/2003/acceleration-techniques-for-gpu-based-volume-rendering/ "Krüger et. al. 2003")